 In response to this action, NPC took strong exception and indicated that when laboratory studies are available they should be given priority by federal agencies, policy review panels and government experts.
 Ultimately, the EPA under the Trump administration reversed the action to eliminate the tolerances for Chlorpyrifos and instead implemented the comprehensive reviews that NPC, CropLife and a variety of other industry experts advised.
 Returning to this balanced approach for pesticide regulation is a very positive step that will reinforce the strength of the regulatory process and restore confidence by the registrants and end-users.

 NPC has also been active in pressing for full funding of EPA’s Office of Pesticide Programs and for the full reauthorization of the Pesticide Registration Improvement Act (PRIA).
 That office and its supporting legislation are essential to ensuring that pesticide registrations and their required reviews are completed in a timely manner, so that farmers maintain access to safe and vital crop protection tools.
 The PRIA reauthorization bill has received bipartisan approval in the House.
 Unfortunately, it has not been considered in the Senate due to a “hold” placed on the bill by a Senator with concerns about an unrelated trade matter.
+NPC is hopeful that the PRIA reauthorization that was included in the House version of the Farm Bill will be maintained in a conference report or any other viable legislative vehicle.
 The ongoing lack of a fully reauthorized PRIA will hamper EPA’s ability to devote the necessary resources to the registration and review processes.

 Scientists at USDA and EPA jointly reviewed the status of pollinators and sponsored a conference for all stakeholders.
 In the Report on the National Stakeholders Conference on Honey Bee Health issued in May 2013 following the conference, the agencies identified four categories of pollinator stressors: 1. nutrition; 2. pesticides; 3. parasites and pathogens (including the Varroa mite); and 4. genetics, biology and breeding.
 Loss of habitat and poor hive management has also been identified as stressors of pollinators.